LudusExe/Chat-Guide/README.txt

 * **Interactive Guide**: Easily explore game topics with a suggestion and help system in real-time.
 * **Resource Finder**: Quickly locate rare or hard-to-find materials directly in the game world.
-* **Notes System**: Keep track of important information, reminders, or strategies, and access your notes whenever you need them (Notes are temporary and reset every time you enter the game ).
+* **Notes System**: Keep track of important information, reminders, or strategies, and access your notes whenever you need them.